 - tricyclic antidepressants

-When prescribed for anxiety, these medications are typically combined with therapy.
+When prescribed for anxiety, medications are typically combined with some type of talk therapy.

 Even if you’ve learned how to manage anxiety, it’s a safe bet that you’ll experience some level of anxiety again in your lifetime.

 Anxiety may crop up in response to events such as: